| |

 Republican.
 Served in the U.S. Army during World War I; lawyer; president,

-Cleary College; candidate in primary for Lieutenant
+Cleary College; candidate for Lieutenant

 Governor of Michigan, 1946; Michigan